 - Paid internship (during the summer between the first and second year of the GMAcc program)

-- Teaching assistant (TA) appointments or project assistant (PA) appointments in the second year of the GMAcc program (competitive; approximately 50% of all MAcc students received a TA or PA position in the last appointment period—i.e., for the 2012-2013 academic year)
+- Teaching assistant (TA) appointments in the second year of the GMAcc program (competitive; approximately 50% of all MAcc students received a TA position in the last appointment period—i.e., for the 2016-2017 academic year)

 There will be no financial aid available to GMAcc students in the first year of the program.
 The paid internships yield a salary of approximately $6,000–$8,000.
 The competitive teaching assistantship and project assistantship appointments waive a semester of tuition (students teach for only one semester) and also pay a stipend of several thousand dollars.

-For additional information on tuition and fees, please click here and you will be linked to the registrar’s website.
+For more information on tuition and fees, please click here and you will be linked to the registrar’s website.
+Use the Business Masters category under Student Career.

 The first year of the GMAcc program emphasizes accounting and core business knowledge necessary to work in the accounting profession.